• Skip to primary navigation

 Ingredients

-• ½ lb flank steak sliced on a bias into ¼-inch thick pieces
+• ½ lb flank steak thinly sliced against the grain into ¼" thick pieces

 • 1 red bell pepper julienned